-Students who are completing a program leading to the Initial Elementary or Initial Secondary Certificate or who currently hold an Initial or Standard Elementary or Secondary Certificate may obtain an endorsement which qualifies them for teaching in the middle grades.
-Students choosing to pursue this endorsement must take three hours in the psychology of early adolescent development and three hours in curriculum, instruction, and methods related to the middle grades.
+Candidates who are completing a program leading to the initial elementary or initial secondary certificate, or who currently hold an initial or standard elementary or secondary certificate, may earn an endorsement which qualifies them to teach in the middle grades.
+Candidates who choose to pursue this endorsement must take three hours in the psychology of early adolescent development and three hours in curriculum, instruction, and methods related to the middle grades.

-Two courses required for this endorsement are offered at both the undergraduate and graduate levels by Governors State University.
-EDUC442: Early Adolescent Educational Psychology and EDUC443: Curriculum and Methods for Middle School are available for undergraduate students.
-EDUC642: Educational Psychology Applied to Middle School and EDUC643: Curriculum and Instruction in the Middle School are the corresponding courses designed for graduate students.
+These two professional courses required for this endorsement are offered at both the undergraduate and graduate levels.
+EDUC442-Early Adolescent Educational Psychology and EDUC443-Curriculum and Methods for Middle Schools are available for undergraduate candidates.
+EDUC642-Educational Psychology Applied to Middle School and EDUC643-Curriculum and Instruction in the Middle School are the corresponding courses designed for graduate candidates.

-Depending on the subject area for which the student seeks to qualify and the student's academic preparation, other courses may be required.
-Information is available in elementary and secondary teacher preparation programs.
+It is likely that additional endorsement content area courses will also be required.
+Complete information, including transcript evaluation, is available from the elementary and secondary teacher preparation programs.
 These requirements are subject to changes in state regulations that may occur from time to time.